-There was a moment, around 17 hours into my adventure in Assassin’s Creed Odyssey, where the game’s many systems seemed to joyously converge and strike a flow, wholly immersing me in the experience.
+There was a moment, around 17 hours into my adventure in Assassin’s Creed Odyssey, where the game’s many systems seemed to joyously converge and strike a flow.
 Having just completed a quest for the fabulously flamboyant Alkibiades, in which I had to deliver a phallic package to an Athenian guard, a burst of gold signalled I had level up as I scaled a pantheon-esque temple to sync a viewpoint.

 Odyssey is full of these dynamic moments in which its many systems work harmoniously.
-For all of its facets and complexity, the series’ latest entry manages to balance its experience, rarely feeling bloated or repetitive.
+For all of its facets and complexity, the series’ latest entry manages to remain a balanced experience, rarely feeling bloated or repetitive.
 However, the vast expanse of ancient Greece and the staggering amount of content it plays host to is undoubtedly overwhelming.

 The game’s spectacular opening at the Battle of Thermoplyae sets a high bar, giving you a taste of its large-scale conquests battles and the array of powerful new skills, whilst setting the foundation of its central narrative theme; family.
 Leaving the boots of the formidable Leonidas, the story returns to Layla, who, in possession of his spear, aims to track his Spartan lineage.
 Like Origins, the modern thread of the creed’s story is given very little attention in Odyssey, and while it is a shame the Abstergo storyline has been neglected, the adventures the animus holds are simply too compelling for this to ultimately matter.